 \section{Introduction}

 Natural convection, a type of flow driven by the temperature-dependent density of a fluid, is a cornerstone of many natural and industrial processes.
 The most vivid examples in nature where it plays a crucial role are probably weather systems, e.g. sea and land breezes.
-In industry, it is of paramount importance in metal casting, various heating systems, food processing, etc~ \cite{rahimi2018comprehensive}.
-The minimal model describing natural convection involves coupled heat transfer and fluid dynamics~ \cite{bejan2013convection}, where simple fluids such as air and water are usually modelled as Newtonian fluids, i.e. the viscosity of the fluid is constant.
+In industry, it is of paramount importance in metal casting, various heating systems, food processing, etc.~ \cite{rahimi2018comprehensive} The minimal model describing natural convection involves coupled heat transfer and fluid dynamics~ \cite{bejan2013convection}, where simple fluids such as air and water are usually modelled as Newtonian fluids, i.e. the viscosity of the fluid is constant.
 However, such an approximation becomes insufficient when dealing with more complex fluids~\cite{Chhabra2010} like melts of large and complicated molecules, polymers~\cite{Wang2010}, suspensions, foams, biological fluids such as blood~\cite{Charm1965}, food~\cite{Gratao2007, WeltiChanes2005}, etc. In such fluids, also called non-Newtonian fluids, the relationship between stress and strain is no longer linear and the viscous stress becomes related to the shear rate~\cite{bingham1917investigation}.
-The behaviour of non-Newtonian fluids can generally be divided into two groups, namely shear-thinning behaviour, where viscosity decreases under shear stress, and shear-thickening behaviour, where viscosity increases with the rate of shear stress.
-In addition, some non-Newtonian fluids exhibit a threshold value for yield stress at which the transition from solid to liquid behaviour occurs.
+The behaviour of purely viscous non-Newtonian fluids can generally be divided into two groups based on how their viscosity changes with increasing shear rate, namely shear-thinning, where viscosity decreases, and shear-thickening, where viscosity increases.

-Because of its importance in industry and in understanding nature, the study of non-Newtonian natural convection (NNC) has attracted much research attention.
+Because of its importance in industry and in understanding nature, the study of Non-Newtonian Natural Convection (NNC) has attracted much research attention.
 Since closed-form solutions are rare and limited to extreme simplifications, the problem is usually treated numerically~\cite{yang2019comprehensive}.
 The dynamics of non-Newtonian fluids have been studied in various fields, from non-Newtonian blood flow in arteries~\cite{Kwack2014} to injection moulding of plastics \cite{Wang2010}.
 In particular, natural convection in cavities has been thoroughly analysed due to its direct application in industry~\cite{yang2019comprehensive}.